 One of the most important features of any headphone set is the quality of the sound they produce.
 There are various different ways to determine how good your sound will be, but you should always look out for good quality drivers, good frequency response, and ideally high-quality wiring materials.

 Most established headphone manufacturers will detail these specifications to help you make an informed decision.
-Be aware that drumming headphones may not necessarily have the highest audio quality due to their focus on protecting your ears from ambient noise and reducing ear fatigue.
+Be aware that drumming headphones may not necessarily have the highest audio quality due to their focus on protecting your ears from external sound and reducing ear fatigue.
 If you also plan to use your headphones to listen to music whilst on the go, then you will need to consider products that strike a good balance between sound quality and protecting your hearing.

 Best Headphones for Drummers - FAQ's